Skip to main content

 The accountancy profession in Mongolia is regulated by the Ministry of Finance (MoF) and the Mongolian Institute of Certified Public Accountants (MonICPA) as established in both the Law of Mongolia on Accounting of 1993 and the Law of Mongolia on Auditing of 1997, both amended in 2015.

 The Law on Accounting provides the definition for Professional Accountants and Certified Public Accountant (CPA).
 Professional Accountants are individuals who have attained a degree in accounting, while a CPA is defined as a professional accountant, financier, and economist who has obtained the CPA designation by MonICPA.
+Membership in MonICPA is mandatory in order to offer auditing services and CPAs are the only individuals in Mongolia who may conduct statutory audits.

-The Law on Accounting establishes the requirements for individuals who wish to take the CPA examination.
-Candidates who take the CPA examination are required to possess a university degree in accounting, achieve requirements related to practical experience, and complete a final examination.
 Professional Accountants (PA) are authorized to prepare financial statements for tax and financial reporting purposes; however, they do not appear to be subject to regulation.
-PA’s may choose to voluntarily join one of the other professional accountancy organizations (PAOs) in Mongolia—the Mongolian Institute of Internal Auditors; the Mongolian Institute of Management Accountants; and the Association of Mongolian Auditors—and be self-regulated through the membership requirements of the respective PAOs.
+PAs may choose to voluntarily join one of the following professional accountancy organizations (PAOs) in Mongolia—the Mongolian Institute of Internal Auditors; the Mongolian Institute of Management Accountants; and the Association of Mongolian Auditors—and be self-regulated through the membership requirements of the respective PAOs.

 The Law on Auditing establishes requirements for auditors.
-Membership with MonICPA is mandatory in order to offer auditing services.
+Membership with MonICPA is mandatory to offer auditing services.
 Only audit firms that obtain an audit license from the MoF and are registered with both the Financial Regulatory Commission and MonICPA are authorized to act as statutory auditors of listed and insurance companies.

 Under both the Law on Accounting and the Law on Auditing, the MoF is responsible for reviewing and approving auditing and accounting standards presented by the Accounting and Auditing Standard Committee; maintaining a register of CPAs and audit firms; and carrying out quality assurance reviews.